GustavoSouza123/pomodoro-timer/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Contributing

+Contributions are welcome!
+Feel free to open issues and pull requests to improve the app.

 ## License